Speculative Actions: A Lossless Framework for Faster Agentic Systems: Framework

 \section{Framework}

-An agentic system is usually modeled as a Markov Decision Process (MDP) $(s_{t}, a_{t})$, where $s_{t}$ denotes the state and $a_{t}$ the agent’s action at step $t$.
-This model admits considerable flexibility: an action may represent a chatbot response, the choice of a tool to invoke, or a button clicked by a computer-use agent, among others.
+An agentic system is modeled as a Markov Decision Process (MDP) $(s_{t}, a_{t})$, where $s_{t}$ denotes the state and $a_{t}$ the agent’s action at step $t$.
+This model admits considerable flexibility: an action may represent a chatbot response, a tool call, or a button clicked by a computer-use agent, among others.

 From a systems perspective, we model each action in an agentic system as an \emph{API call}, which may block execution until a response is returned.
 This abstraction offers two key advantages: (1) it precisely defines what constitutes an action, and (2) it provides a unified framework for optimizing system latency, as we will see shortly.
 Notably, this perspective aligns with the recent development of MCP servers for agentic systems \citep{anthropic2024model}.